 A former national representative in whitewater slalom racing he has climbed, paddled and adventured in many countries and pioneered new rock routes, ascents in the mountains and descents of rivers in NZ.
 Graham was the Chief Instructor at the Sir Edmund Hillary Outdoor Pursuits Centre for five years.
 He has been a free-lance photographer since 1998.

 His vision and passion for sharing the values of adventure and an active lifestyle have firmly established him as a re-known international adventurer.
-He has completed world first expeditions sea kayaking the length of the Antarctic Peninsula (2001), traversing the Darwin Cordillera (2003) and the first ever sea kayak circumnavigation of Sth Georgia (2005).
-He has skied unsupported across the Greenland Ice cap (2007) and kayaked and climbed around the Nussuaq Peninsula in western Greenland (2008) and traversed Oscar II land in Spitsbergen (2010).
+He has completed world first expeditions sea kayaking the length of the Antarctic Peninsula, traversing the Darwin Cordillera, and the first sea kayak circumnavigation of Sth Georgia.
+He has skied unsupported across the Greenland Ice cap, kayaked and climbed around the Nussuaq Peninsula in western Greenland and traversed Oscar II land in Spitsbergen.

-Graham lives fully by his adventure principles and in any year can be found in charge of small ship expeditions to the Antarctic, Canadian and Norwegian Arctic, teaching kayaking in California and New Zealand, teaching photography, exploring remote and inaccessible parts of the globe, writing and teaching leadership to corporate groups.
-When not doing this he, and his wife Elissa, enjoy their time climbing, paddling, cycling and skiing from their homes in Wanaka, New Zealand and Bozeman, Montana.
+Graham lives fully by his adventure principles and in any year can be found in charge of small ship expeditions to the Antarctic, Canadian and Norwegian Arctic, training polar guides in field-craft and situational management, teaching whitewater kayaking in California and New Zealand, teaching leadership and running Leadership Ventures for Wharton Business School and generally exploring remote and inaccessible parts of the globe.
+Graham is the President and Founder of the Polar Tourism Guides Association, an international standards and assessing body for polar guides.
+When not doing any of this he and his wife Elissa and daughter Isla enjoy their time climbing, paddling, cycling and skiing from their homes in Bozeman, Montana and Wanaka, New Zealand.

 (+) click on thumbnail for larger image